aDistraction16/aDistraction16/README.md

 [GitHub Repo](https://github.com/aDistraction16/Marketing-Campaign-ROI-Analysis)
 - Solved a real-world messy data problem by cleaning and merging a marketing manager's messy Excel file with an internal SQL database
 - Used this hybrid workflow to calculate the true ROAS for paid campaigns, uncovering critical attribution errors
-- Delivered actionable insights that improved campaign performance by 25%
+- Delivered actionable insights, identifying critical attribution errors and **opportunities to improve ROAS by 25%** by re-allocating budget.

 ### Sales Performance Dashboard
 [GitHub Repo](https://github.com/aDistraction16/Sales-Performance-Dashboard)